R3zk0n/Blog/_posts/2019-06-02-Frida-and-Objection.md

 {% endhighlight %}

-There is a slight mod to the script which allows it to upload and detect the architure that the emulator is running and upload the file directory to the device using android debug bridge or ```adb``` for short.
+There is a slight mod to the script which allows it to upload and detect the architecture that the emulator is running and upload the file directory to the device using android debug bridge or ```adb``` for short.

 ##Non Rooted - (Android)

 ### Tips:
 Set alias to route
-{% highlight bash %}alias frida_open=frida-trace -U -p [PID] "Open*"{% endhighlight %} This allias will trace the open calls that frida uses.
+{% highlight bash %} alias frida_open=frida-trace -U -p [PID] "Open*"{% endhighlight %} This alias will trace the open calls that frida uses.

 {% highlight bash %}alias frida_recv=frida-trace -U -p [PID] "*recv"{% endhighlight %} This will track the recv function calls